 - A Christian witness is a baptized non-Catholic who may be a sponsor as long as the godparent is Catholic.

-Baptismal classes are scheduled every other month (January, March, May, July, September, November) on the second Saturday of the month from 9 am – noon for English and Spanish.
+Baptismal classes are scheduled every other month (January, February, May, June, July, August, September, October, and November) on the 1st Saturday of the month from 9 am – noon for English and Spanish.
 Please consult the bulletin or call the parish office to confirm class schedule.

 Time of Baptism

-Infant Baptisms are scheduled for noon in English and 1 pm in Spanish on the last Saturday of the month.
+Infant Community Baptisms are scheduled for 10am in Spanish and 11am in English on every 4th Saturday of the month except during Lent and Advent.
 Allowances may be made for the Baptism at other times after consultation with the pastor.

 Baptism for Children and Youth